 Any damage on B-grade containers is often negligible.
 They may have a couple of scuffs and dents, but they remain totally sturdy and weatherproof.

 “As is” containers may have superficial rust and dents, but these usually don’t compromise their structural integrity.

-Shipping container durability
+Marine container durability

 Containers are designed to endure extreme heavy weights and loads.
 In fact, they’re some of the most durable structures in existence.
 In their early years, they’re virtually indestructible (although they can be scratched or dented).

 The biggest problem you’ll face is rust and corrosion.
 Shipping containers are made from marine-grade steel and are designed to be wind- and watertight, but they’re not fully rust-proof.

 The marine-grade steel, however, means that the container is able to resist deep corrosion for a good few decades.
 Instead, it will form light rust on the surface.

 With some attention and maintenance, you can stop the rust – and other signs of weathering – in their tracks.

 It’s very possible to extend your container’s lifespan by many years.
 Well-treated containers are believed to be usable for 40 to 50 years!

 Some things you could do to keep your container going for longer include: